The answers to the most common customer questions can be found below. If you don't find the answers you need, please Contact Us

 We do not have a physical store open to the public.
-PlaybillStore.com is an online store only, with offices and shipping facilities located in Queens at 60-05 37th Avenue, Woodside, NY, 11377.
+PlaybillStore.com is an online store only.

 How will my order be shipped?

 Ground orders within the US and Puerto Rico will ship via UPS or the postal service, depending upon the weight, size, and distance the package has to travel.
-If the Ground shipping fee is $5.95 or less, your package will ship through the post office.
-If over $5.95, your package will ship via UPS.
-All express, expedited, and international orders ship via UPS.
+All express and expedited, orders ship via UPS.
+International orders ship through the postal service or UPS, depending on the method the customer chooses.
 Playbill magazine subscriptions ship via first class mail through the US postal service; orders shipping to a military APO/FPO address or territories of the USA are shipped via Priority Mail through the US postal service.